tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 MUST NOT initiate further key updates.

-2. On receipt of the ExtendedKeyUpdateRequest message, the responder sends the ExtendedKeyUpdateResponse message.
-If the responder accepts the request, it sets the status to `accepted` and includes its own key share.
+2. On receipt of the ExtendedKeyUpdateRequest message, the responder either accepts or declines the request.
+If the responder accepts the request, it sets the status of the ExtendedKeyUpdateResponse message to `accepted` and includes its own key share.
-If the responder declines the request, it sets the status accordingly and does not include the key share.
 While an extended key update is in progress, the responder MUST NOT initiate further key updates.
+If the responder declines the request, it sets the status of the ExtendedKeyUpdateResponse message accordingly and does not include the key share.
+Declining the request aborts the exchange.

+3. If the status of the ExtendedKeyUpdateResponse message was set to `accepted`, the responder transmit the ExtendedKeyUpdateResponse message to the initiator.

-3. On receipt of the ExtendedKeyUpdateResponse message with `accepted` status, the initiator is able to derive a secret key based on the exchanged key shares.
+4. On receipt of the ExtendedKeyUpdateResponse message with `accepted` status, the initiator is able to derive a secret key based on the exchanged key shares.
-The NewKeyUpdate message is intentionally an empty structure that triggers the transition to new keying material.

-4. The initiator transmits the NewKeyUpdate message.
+5. The initiator transmits the NewKeyUpdate message.

-5. Upon receiving a NewKeyUpdate message, the responder MUST update its receive keys.
-It then acknowledges the received message by sending its own NewKeyUpdate message.
-This response both acknowledges the incoming key update and initiates a new key update in a single message, as the acknowledgment is piggybacked.
+6. Upon receiving a NewKeyUpdate message, the responder MUST update its receive keys and epoch value.

+7. The responder acknowledges the received message by sending its own NewKeyUpdate message.

-6. After the initiator receives the ACK from the responder, the initiator MUST update its send key.
+8. After the initiator receives the NewKeyUpdate message from the responder, the initiator MUST update its send key and epoch value.
 With the receipt of the NewKeyUpdate message the initiator MUST update its receive keys.

-The initiator itself MUST acknowledge the received NewKeyUpdate message with an ACK message.
+9. The initiator itself MUST acknowledge the received NewKeyUpdate message with an ACK message.

-7. On receipt of the ACK message the responder updates its send key.
+10. On receipt of the ACK message the responder updates its send key and epoch value.

 Note that the procedure above aligns with the key update procedure defined in DTLS 1.3.

-{{dtls-key-update}} shows an example exchange illustrating that successful ACK processing updates the keys of the NewKeyUpdate message sender, which is reflected in the change of epoch values.
+{{dtls-key-update}} shows an example exchange illustrating a successful extended key update, which is reflected in the change of epoch values.

 ~~~
 Client                                             Server